A banner highlighting key content that all visitors to a website will need to see.

 User research findings from GOV.UK and NHS suggests that banners which overlay or hide content on a page leads to a worse user experience (higher exit rate).

-To understand user behaviour, clicks on banner links items can be tracked through the original page path, the click URL, the click text, and a data attribute showing the link click, for example
+To understand user behaviour, clicks on banner links items can be tracked through the original page path, the click URL, the click text, and a data attribute showing the link click.

 Feedback, help or support